site-logo

 There are three important Bihus that are celebrated in Assam.
 Bohag, Kati & Maagh.

-• Maagh Bihu was celebrated in January month.
+• Magh Bihu take place in January month.

 Hemis-Festival-ladakh